donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 9.3.2	The editorial and peer-review process

-It is recommended that the complete scientific publication process is documented in the SIC.
+It is recommended that the complete scientific publication process is documented in the RDC.
 The following files are part of this process: the files that are initially uploaded to a journal’s manuscript submission system, the reviews, the reply to the reviewers, the proofs, etc.

 #### 9.3.3	Checking contributions